adpoe/Artificial_Intelligence_Algorithms/amazons/README.md

 * Making the optimal move

 ### Value Function
-* For the value function, I decided optimize and always pick the move which results in the HIGHEST NUMBER of Available spaces for the autoplayer.
+For the value function, I decided optimize and always pick the move which results in the HIGHEST NUMBER of Available spaces for the autoplayer.

+Notes:
 * I also tried to minimize the opponent's spaces, but this caused the player to be too aggressive and make more dumb moves.
 * The current version plays defensively, and against a human who is aggressive, it will usually lose -- but against another autoplayer, I'd expect it to perform relatively well.
 It plays with its own best interest in mind.
 * The value function heuristic can be be altered in the **GameNode class** within the @getValue function of 'adp59_minimax.py'